webclinic017/CookieFlutter-Django/README.rst

 Todo List
 ---------

-I've still got to finish integrating the React and Flutter front-ends with the authentication on the back end.
+I've still got to finish integrating the front-end with the authentication on the back end.

-After that, I'll start working on altering the cookiecutter code to allow users of this to have the option to choose between the following front ends:

-1. Standard (template-based)
-2. React SPA
-3. Flutter

 Finally, I'll adjust the production settings accordingly to allow for seamless push to production.